Flores, Guatemala

 If you are thinking about moving to Flores, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Flores can vary greatly depending on the type and size of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 However, for larger properties or houses, the cost can be significantly higher.
 If you're looking to buy property, the price per square meter can also fluctuate based on location and the condition of the property.
-Overall, compared to many Western countries, the cost of housing in Flores, Guatemala is generally considered to be relatively low," remarked one expat who made the move to Flores.
+Overall, compared to many Western countries, the cost of housing in Flores, Guatemala is generally considered to be relatively low," commented one expat who made the move to Flores.

 What should I bring when moving to Flores?